 The Land Use Bylaw 944-19 is intended to provide more flexibility in the mix of uses and development as long as the built form meets the regulations.
 Design standards have been included that improve walkability of neighbourhoods and the distances people travel to everyday services.
 Parking requirements have been reduced to better balance the supply and demand of parking to accommodate alternative modes of transportation such as walking and cycling.
 Signage regulations have been revised for clarity and consistency, and to provide for a fast-track process.

-On April 9, 2019, Beaumont's Council gave 3rd reading to Bylaw 944-19 and it has been approved effective April 10, 2019.
-You can find the approved version and all other related documents on the Documents tab on the far right.
+On April 9, 2019, Beaumont's Council gave third reading to Bylaw 944-19, and it was approved effective April 10, 2019.
+You can find the approved version and other related documents on the Documents tab on the far right.

 In May and June 2022, the City of Beaumont conducted engagement with residents, business owners, developers, builders and other stakeholders to provide feedback on specific elements of the Land Use Bylaw: Our Zoning Blueprint.